The Sun's Supergranulation: The supergranulation puzzle

-\item The thermal dissipation scale $\ell_\kappa$ is very important in the solar context, as it is the largest of all dissipation scales in the problem.
+Finally, we have the thermal dissipation scale $\ell_\kappa$, which is the largest of the three dissipation scales in the solar context.
 In the SCZ, the thermal diffusivity $\kappa$ is everywhere much larger than the kinematic viscosity $\nu$, so the thermal Prandtl number $\pr=\nu/\kappa$ is very small.
-Under these conditions, we may estimate $\ell_\kappa$ from the expression\epubtkFootnote{Similarly to $\ell_\nu$ and $\ell_\eta$, this scale corresponds to the scale-defined P\'eclet number $\pe_{\ell_\kappa}=V_{\ell_\kappa}\ell_\kappa/\kappa=1$.} $\ell_\kappa/\ell_\nu\sim \pr^{-3/4}$, once again assuming a Kolmogorov scaling for the velocity field.
-Thermal diffusion in the Sun is insured by photons, and thus depends strongly on the opacity of the fluid.
-In the deep SCZ, $\pr\sim 10^{-4}-10^{-6}$, so $\ell_\kappa\sim500$~m.
-In the very surface layers, $\ell_\kappa$ is comparable to the scale of granulation $L_\mathrm{G}\sim1$~Mm, at which heat advection and radiation are comparable (see Section~\ref{granule} below).
-This is not small anymore in terms of solar observations, but remains nevertheless smaller than the typical scale of supergranulation $L_{\mathrm{SG}}$. \end{itemize} To summarise, the ordering of scales close to the solar surface is as follows:
+Under these conditions, we may estimate $\ell_\kappa$ from the expression $\ell_\kappa/\ell_\nu\sim \pr^{-3/4}$, once again assuming a Kolmogorov scaling for the velocity field.
+Thermal diffusion in the Sun is directly supported by photons and, thus, depends strongly on the opacity of the fluid and, therefore, on depth.
+In the deep SCZ, $\pr\sim 10^{-4}$--$10^{-6}$, so $\ell_\kappa\sim500$~m.
+In the optically thin surface layers, on the other hand, $\ell_\kappa$ is much larger, and comparable to the scale of granulation $L_\mathrm{G}\sim1$~Mm.
+As explained earlier, thermal cooling is a key ingredient of granulation.
+The typical granulation scale and flow turnover time can in fact be explained as a the result of a balance between the advection time and cooling times of buoyant, high-entropy fluid particles.
+To summarise, the ordering of the characteristic spatial scales close to the solar surface is (a similar ordering holds for timescales):